Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 /

-Puppeteer node js library can be installed through NodeJS package manager npm with these terminal commands:
+The Puppeteer NodeJS library can be installed using the NodeJS package manager (npm) with the following terminal commands:

 $ mkdir myproject && cd myproject